motechFR/muslimblockchain/readme.md

 It provides insights and guidance for Muslims across a broad range of topics relating to all areas of life.

-Muslims inherently know that Islam was the catalyst for some of the biggest innovations in the modern world.
+Muslims inherently know that Islam was the catalyst for some of the [biggest innovations](http://www.1001inventions.com/) in the modern world.

-Some of these included: algebra, optics, architectural innovations, islamic arts, calligraphy, knowledge translation, women's rights, etc.
+Some of these included: algebra, optics, architectural innovations, islamic arts, calligraphy, knowledge translation, women's rights, cheques and money, etc.

 In the last 600 years or so Islam has seen a comparative stagnation in terms of socio-economic progress within Ummah worldwide.